Strategies

 Other than Amazon

 As of 2023, all bidding strategies only apply to Sponsored Products campaigns.
-Let’s look at all bid strategies in detail.
-We will also discuss the use case for each bidding strategy.
+Let’s look at every kind of Amazon bid strategy in detail.
+We will also discuss the use case for each Amazon bid strategy.

 Campaign-level bidding strategies

-When you create sponsored product campaigns, there are bidding strategies to choose from basis your campaign objective.
+When you create sponsored product campaigns, there are bidding strategies to choose from on the basis of your campaign objective.

 Fixed bidding strategy

 This Amazon campaign bidding strategy uses the exact bid you have set for all opportunities.
-It doesn’t adjust your bid basis “likelihood of conversion.”
+It doesn’t adjust your bid based on “likelihood of conversion.”

-Amazon claims that this strategy leads to lower conversions than other bidding strategies.
+According to Amazon, this strategy leads to lower conversions compared to other kinds of Amazon bidding strategy.

 When should you use a fixed bidding strategy?